Victormrl17/sistema-votaciones/README.md

 ## Project Overview

-This project is a solution to the _Context_ challenge from the Make It Real course.
+This project consists of a voting system where users can vote for one of four available candidates.
+The application allows users to view both the total votes and individual results in numeric or percentage format, as well as offering filters to select which candidates to display.

 ## Screenshot